 - In January 2008, GA opened its first Branch in Jackson Heights, Queens.

-- Today, GA Branches are in New York City, Charlotte, Indianapolis, Los Angeles, Omaha, San Jose and San Francisco.
-GA recently expanded to Boston and Austin.
+- Today, GA Branches are in 12 major cities including New York City, Charlotte, Indianapolis, Los Angeles, Omaha, San Jose, San Francisco, Boston, Austin, Union City, and San Juan, Puerto Rico.
+GA recently expanded to Newark, NJ opened in November, 2016 and will continue to expand to Miami, FL this year.

 - A GA Branch is made up of many Centers: each Center is generally comprised of 3-6 Groups (5 borrowers per Group).